masa-sumimoto/html-starter/README.md

 - Use Bootstrap as css library.
 - Use jQuery
+- Use SCSS
 - Use BEM style
-- like Component-oriented
+- Want to manage the design in units such as page layout, parts.

 ※ If you get good starter kid, I suggest [web starter kid of google](https://github.com/google/web-starter-kit).
+※ This is for creating basic web pages.
+I have another idea for web App using React, Vue.js.
+(I want to show the other way on another occasion )
-※ It is under construction in some places..
+※ It is under construction in some places.

 :smile: :goat: :rabbit2: :leopard: :octopus: :dog2: :panda_face: :cow2: :smile: